rycolab/website/content/classes/phil-f22/main.md

 The lectures will be given in person.
 [This](https://ethz.zoom.us/j/68353906745) recurring Zoom meeting will be used throughout the semester for people who want to tune in remotely.
 The password can be found on [the course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=17937).
+The recordings of the lectures can be found on the [course Polybox](https://polybox.ethz.ch/index.php/s/s9f5SXoceorC0sA) and the password can be found on [the course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=17937) as well.

 **Discussion Sections:**
 Tue	18-19	HG E 1.1.